-The Authority has an Audit and Risk Committee ("ARC") comprising three Members of the Authority with financial and audit expertise, one of whom is the Chairperson.
-The ARC met four times in 2017.
+The Authority has an Audit and Risk Committee ("ARC") comprising at least two Members of the Authority with financial and audit expertise, one of whom is the Chairperson.
+The ARC met four times in 2018.

 The Authority engages an independent Internal Auditor that operates in accordance with the approved Internal Audit Charter and reports to the ARC.
 An Internal Audit Plan is approved by the ARC and revised annually.
 The Internal Audit Plan is developed using a risk based approach.